 Never stop these meds cold turkey- especially if taken for a long time or taking a moderate to high dose.

-The goal for any of us with anxiety should ultimately be to find a way, not only to reduce anxiety symptoms, but to improve our ability to handle anxiety and stress, calm/relax ourselves, and overcome our fears and resistances.
+The goal for any of us with anxiety should ultimately be to find a way to not only reduce anxiety symptoms, but improve our ability to handle anxiety and stress, calm and relax ourselves, and overcome our fears and resistances.

 Whether we achieve this through psychotherapy, CBT, meditation, relaxation or any number of techniques or practices (like the ones discussed throughout this website) makes no difference.